 3. Marina Bay Sands Hotel

-It houses a ticketed observation deck, lush gardens, shops, top-notch restaurants and an exclusive, infinity-edge swimming pool with a legendary view.
-Complementing the retail space are delectable dining options, which includes restaurants by celebrity chefs, fine dining and casual eateries.
+It houses a ticketed observation deck, lush gardens, shops, top-notch restaurants, and an exclusive, infinity-edge swimming pool with a legendary view.
+Complementing the retail space are delectable dining options, including restaurants by celebrity chefs, fine dining, and casual eateries.

 The hotel rooms are very average.
 The level of luxury is limited by the sheer size of this hotel.
 2,500 rooms is not boutique!
 Expect spectatorship and awe here, but if you are looking for the highest level of luxury, you will not find it here.